 • Vite: VITE_* (via import.meta.env)

-Anything carried by such a variable ships to every visitor — a secret, token, password, or private key placed here is published, not protected.
+Anything carried by such a variable ships to every visitor.
+A secret, token, password, or private key placed here is published, not protected.

 Keep the secret in a server-only variable (no public prefix) and read it only in server code (API routes, server actions, loaders).
 If a value is genuinely safe to expose (publishable key, client_id), name it so.